Social Investment Business

 Social Investment Business (SIB) is a UK registered charity and trading company that offers loans, grants and other financial products to charities and social enterprises.

-SIB manages one of the largest social investment portfolios in the UK.
-Its foundation pioneered community investment in the UK and, to date, has leveraged over £30 million from corporate and public sector organisations.
+SIB is one of the largest and oldest social investors in the UK.
+Its foundation pioneered community investment in the UK and, to date, has deployed and managed over £0.75bn of loans and grants, directly supporting more than 5,000 charities and social enterprises.

-In 2016, Hazel Blears was appointed as the new Chair of SIB, replacing Sir Stephen Bubb.